elenaspb2019/kubernetes-migration/README.md

 [Docker](https://www.docker.com/resources/what-container) is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.

-This instruction will be helpful for developers who has never worked either with Kubernetes or with Docker.
+This instruction will be helpful for developers who have never worked either with Kubernetes or with Docker.

 This instruction describes how to:
-- prepare image with application
+- prepare image with an application;
-- build and publish image
+- build and publish image;
 - run your application inside container.

-In the same repository with this article all mentioned files are located.
+In the same repository with this article, all mentioned files are located.

 See also:
 - [Docker Documentation](https://docs.docker.com/)